Nate Leipciger: Visit to Auschwitz-Birkenau with Prime Minister Trudeau

 On 10 July 2016, after attending a NATO summit in Warsaw, Prime Minister Justin Trudeau requested a visit to Auschwitz–Birkenau.
-He chose to be accompanied by Holocaust survivor Nate (Nate) Leipciger, then 88, who shared his firsthand insights from the camp where he was imprisoned at age 15.
-The pair walked through both Auschwitz I and Auschwitz II–Birkenau, including the railway ramp, gas chamber ruins, crematoria, and displays of victims’ belongings, guided by the Auschwitz Museum director.
+He chose to be accompanied by Holocaust survivor Leipciger, then 88, who shared his firsthand insights from the camp where he was imprisoned at age 15.
+The pair walked through both Auschwitz I and Auschwitz II–Birkenau, viewing the railway ramp, gas chamber ruins, crematoria, and displays of victims' belongings, guided by the Auschwitz Museum director.

 At the gas chambers and boxcar ramp, Leipciger recounted the moment when he and his mother and sister were torn apart.
 He recited Kaddish, the Jewish prayer for the dead.
-It was reported that Prime Minister Trudeau was visibly moved to tears, as he and Leipciger shared a profound experience at the place of Leipciger's suffering, Leipciger described it as, "the moment of greatest impact."
-Nate placed his hands on Trudeau’s head and offered the Priestly Blessing.
+It was reported that Trudeau was visibly moved to tears, as he and Leipciger shared a profound experience at the place of Leipciger's suffering.
+Leipciger described it as "the moment of greatest impact."
+He placed his hands on Trudeau's head and offered the Priestly Blessing.
 At one point, Prime Minister Trudeau asked Leipciger, "How did you survive?"
-Leipciger credited his father's courage, rescuing him from selection to the gas chambers.
+Leipciger credited his father's courage, rescuing him from the gas chambers.

-After, Leipciger reflected: "When Prime Minister Trudeau and I shed tears together in Auschwitz-Birkenau, never have I been more grateful for the welcome given to me by my adopted land, never have I been prouder to be a citizen of our beloved country, Canada.
+Afterward, Leipciger reflected: "When Prime Minister Trudeau and I shed tears together in Auschwitz-Birkenau, never have I been more grateful for the welcome given to me by my adopted land, never have I been prouder to be a citizen of our beloved country, Canada.
 It was one of the most uplifting moments of my life."

-The Prime Minister said, "This past July, I was privileged to walk the grounds of Auschwitz with Nate Leipciger.
+The prime minister said, "This past July, I was privileged to walk the grounds of Auschwitz with Nate Leipciger.
 It was a tremendously moving experience, one that will stay with me forever."